-

 The truth

-Hepatitis B cannot be transmitted through sweat, it can only be transmitted from blood to blood contact, unprotected sexual contact or mother to child during childbirth.
+Hepatitis B cannot be transmitted through sweat.
+It can only be transmitted through blood-to-blood contact, unprotected sexual contact, or mother to child during childbirth.

 The myth

-Patients from countries with high HBV prevalence can wait until age 40 before getting screened.
+Patients from countries with high hepatitis B prevalence can wait until age 40 before getting tested.

 The truth

-Any person from a high-prevalence region of the world, including the Asia-Pacific, Eastern Europe, India and Africa, should be screened and vaccinated against hepatitis B, regardless of age.
-It may be worthwhile to discuss with a doctor about hepatitis B testing and vaccination.
+Any person from a high-prevalence region of the world, including the Asia-Pacific, Eastern Europe, India and Africa, should be tested and vaccinated against hepatitis B, regardless of age.2 It may be worthwhile to discuss with a doctor about hepatitis B testing and vaccination.

 The myth